Updated November 2021

 Ways We Are Keeping You Safe During COVID

-We understand that although more and more Americans are getting vaccinated, the COVID-19 pandemic may still make you wary about visiting an OBGYN for routine evaluations or tests like a Pap smear.
+With the ongoing rise of COVID numbers and the Delta variant, we understand that you may be wary about visiting an OBGYN for routine evaluations or tests like a Pap smear.

 But don’t worry — we have implemented extensive protocols to keep you safe, including: